-It is said that Aachamanam should be performed twice at the beginning of ‘Sandyaavandana Kriya’ and once / twice at the end.
+It is said that Achamanam should be performed twice at the beginning of ‘Sandyaavandana Kriya’ (Sunrise and Sunset times) and once / twice at the end.

-Practically, we find there are two types of Aachamanam which are in vogue and they are:
+Practically, we find there are two types of Achamanam which are in vogue and they are:

 It is said that while performing ‘Sandyaavandana Kriya’ one should follow the ‘Pouranikaachamanam’ and while performing ‘Brahma Yajna’ ‘Sroutaachaamanam’ should be followed.

-How should be the Place & Posture while performing Aachamanam
+How should be the Place & Posture while performing Achamanam:

-1. The place we perform the Aachamanam should be purified, cleaned, should be free from any impurities.
+1. The place we perform the Achamanam should be purified, cleaned, should be free from any impurities.

 2. One should sit on an asana (wooden mat preferably) facing East (first preference) or North (second preference, if East facing is not at all possible) in Padma or Swastika asana.